jedaniels000/geoext/README.md

 # GeoExt
-This project contains functionality for handling geographic data in Python including rasters and shapefiles, integrating with common geographic libraries like rasterio, geopandas, and rioxarray, HDF5 integration, and MODIS data handling.
+This project contains functionality for handling geographic data in Python including rasters and shapefiles, integrating with common geographic libraries like rasterio, geopandas, and rioxarray, and HDF5 integration.
 Also available as a (very WIP) anaconda package: conda install -c jedaniels000 geoext.

 # Code Structure
 ## base-geoext